Skip to cookie consent Skip to main content

 If you find a lump or bump somewhere on your body, you may wonder: Is this a cyst?
 Is it a tumor?
 What’s the difference?
 And what should I do?

 “It’s quite common to find a lump or bump on your body.
 Most are unrelated to cancer.
 The first step, no matter what, is to not alarm yourself too much,” says Douglas Scott Micalizzi, MD, PhD.
-Dr. Micalizzi is an oncologist and clinical director of the Cancer Early Detection and Diagnostics Clinic at Mass General Cancer Center at Mass General Waltham.
+Dr. Micalizzi is an oncologist and clinical director of the Cancer Early Detection and Diagnostics Clinic at Mass General Cancer Center in Waltham.
 “Take a little time to ask yourself specific questions about what you’ve found.
 That will help you determine whether you need to seek medical attention.”

 Dr. Micalizzi recommends that you seek prompt medical attention if you have other specific symptoms near a lump or bump.
 “If the area is painful, hot, red, or draining fluid, that is more concerning for an infection and you should call your doctor.
 But if it’s just a lump or a bump with no other symptoms, then it makes sense to watch the area for at least a couple of days or even a few weeks and see how it’s changing,” he explains.